 Hi.
 I’m Jane.
 I was supposed to be an Anthropologist, but my interest in people and culture took me into human resources instead.
 I’ve spent 15 years in several different industries, always in roles that have allowed me to tackle complex organizational challenges through people strategies and practices.

-I’ve been writing about people, culture, and the future of HR on Talent Vanguard since 2012.
-I regularly speak on these and other topics to HR professionals and organizational leaders.
+I’ve been writing about people, organizations, culture, and the future of work on Talent Vanguard since 2012.
+I regularly speak on these and other topics.

-In 2018, as the #MeToo movement gained momentum, I founded the Aperta Project, an initiative aimed at helping HR level-up our thinking about preventing and addressing sexual harassment.
-I want to help our profession broaden our understanding of this issue to see it as a systemic problem arising from our (societal and organizational) culture, and to recognize that our traditional approach (policies, training, and investigations) is based on a legal/risk framework, and cannot prevent sexual harassment in our workplaces.
-More to come in late 2018 and early 2019…
+In 2018, as the #MeToo movement gained momentum, I founded the Aperta Project, an initiative aimed at helping organizations rethink sexual harassment.
+I want to help leaders and the HR profession broaden our understanding of this issue to see it as a complex, systemic problem, invite employee voices into the conversation about prevention and support, and to recognize that our traditional approach (policies, compliance training, and investigations) is based on a legal compliance and risk mitigation framework, and will not prevent sexual harassment in our workplaces.

 Connect with me